 When working on our premises it is considered that contractors are joint occupiers for that period and therefore we have both joint liabilities in "common areas".
-In order to meet our legal obligations with regard to contractors we will ensure, prior to engaging any contractor, that they are competent and ensure during their period of employment that any works are carried out safely.
+In order to meet our legal obligations with regard to contractors we will ensure that prior to engaging any contractor they are competent and that any works are carried out safely.